aghie/tree2labels/README.md

 `--test` refers the path to the parenthesized test set `--treebank` indicates the name that you want to give to your treebank.
 `--os` adds both dummy beginning- and end-of-sentence tokens.
-`--root_label` uses a special label ROOT instead of an integer number for those words directly connected to the root of the sentence.
+`--root_label` uses a special label ROOT instead of an integer number for those words that only have in common the root of the sentence.
 `--encode_unaries` will encode leaf unary chains (check the paper) as a part of the label (see the case of the token Mary, for example).
 The output will be three files `$ANAME-train.seq_lu`, `$ANAME-dev.seq_lu` and `$ANAME-test.seq_lu` located at `$PATH_OUTPUT_DIR`

 > NOTE: The current version uses a computation trick where sentences of length one with leaf unary chains, are encoded as ROOT_LEAF-UNARY-CHAIN instead as NONE_LEAF-UNARY-CHAIN if `--root_label` is activated.